dsaldana/lars24-aerial-robots/README.md

-# lars25-aerial-robots
-Tutorial: Design and Control of Aerial Robots
+# LARS 20425 Tutorial: Design and Control of Aerial Robots